HEARTS AND MINDS: THE INTERROGATION INSTALLATION

 Unknown Territories combines interactive environments and nonfiction video to explore spatial representation, narratives of exploration and land use.
 Voyage Into The Unknown retraces John Wesley Powell's exploration and representations of the Colorado River, which began in 1869.
 Then, following the works of author Edward Abbey, Canyonlands visits the contemporary Canyonlands of the Colorado River Basin to encounter a landscape transformed by development, park preservation and dams.
 The project was made possible with support from the LEF Foundation, the University of California, California State University and Temple University.
 Visual research and film production was followed by installations and screenings in numerous venues as well as a screening tour to communities in the arid American West.

-OTHER DOCUMENTARY, ETHNOGRAPHY AND SPATIAL PROJECTS
+OTHER DOCUMENTARY, VISUAL RESEARCH AND SPATIAL PROJECTS

 VERITE TO VIRTUAL: CONVERSATIONS ON THE FRONTER OF DOCUMENTARY ARTS AND VISUAL ANTHROPOLOGY.
 2007.